-Action b: A preliminary study of water as a critical resource in Deer Harbor by County health department officials, a consulting Hydrogeologist, Orcas Island water system professionals and local property owners is underway at this time.
-Continuing studies will be necessary to gather sufficient data to regulate substantial water use in the Hamlet.
+Action b: A preliminary study of water as a critical resource in Deer Harbor by County h Health d Department officials, a consulting Hydrogeologist, Orcas Island water system professionals and local property owners is necessary underway at this time.
+Continuing studies will be necessary to gather sufficient data to effectively regulate substantial water use in the Hamlet.